souhhmm/kratos_maze/README.md

 3. You would be required to submit your code, along with a video of the bot solving the maze, so make sure you record the process.

+## Submission

+Link to your fork of the repo (your updated package), along with a video.
+Further details will be communicated soon.

 <hr></hr>

 Join the [Discord](https://discord.gg//WWW7muQA) server for regular updates.
 Have fun!